DS4PS/cpp-526-sum-2020/schedule.md

 ```
 ````

-The fences are three back-ticks.
-These look like quotation marks, but are actually the character at the top left of your keyboard (if you have a US or European keyboard).
+The fences are made of three back-ticks.
+These look like quotation marks, but are actually the character at the top left of your keyboard (if you have a US or European keyboard) and shared with the *tilde* (`~`).

 ````
 ```